mat4rte/Validate/README.md

 # Validate

-Validate is a productivity-focused web application for managing tasks.
+Validate is a simple productivity-focused web application for managing tasks.
 This project includes both a backend API built with Express.js and a frontend application built with React.

 ## Getting Started